lucavallin/verto/README.md

 ## What is different in this fork?
 The original project is unmaintained, but I find the website very useful and I would like to keep it alive.
-I am also replacing Nuxt.js & Python for Next.js & Typescript.
+We are also replacing everything with Next.js.

 ## Adding a new project